Aaron's Whole Squad Gets the Ultimate Glow Up — Modern Paraphrase | nocap.bible

 (Quick context: the ear represents what you listen to, the hand represents what you do, and the foot represents where you go.
 God was claiming every part of them for His service.)

 Then Moses took the fat, the fat tail, the liver lobe, the kidneys, the right thigh, plus bread from the basket — unleavened loaf, oil bread, and a wafer — and placed it all in the hands of Aaron and his sons.
-They waved it as a wave offering before the Lord.
-Then Moses took it all back and burned it on the altar with the burnt offering.
+They waved it as a before the Lord.
+Then Moses took it all back and burned it on the with the burnt offering.
 This was the ordination offering — a pleasing aroma to God.
 Moses kept the breast as his own portion, waving it before the Lord.

 Every step of this ceremony was God saying: I'm setting you apart completely.
 Not just your heart — your ears, your hands, your feet.
 Everything you hear, everything you do, everywhere you walk belongs to me now. 🫶